Nette Forné Thomas, President

 Her art has been exhibited widely, in major African American shows, on college campuses and in regional museums.
 These include the Studio Museum of Harlem, the “Emerging and Established ” exhibit at the Newark Museum, the Women Artist Series at Douglas College, as well as exhibits at Trenton State College, New Jersey City University, Seton Hall University and Rutgers University.

-Since retiring in the year 2000, she has served on the Board of Directors at City Without Walls Gallery, The 1978 Maplewood Arts Center, The George Segal Gallery at Montclair State University and Pen and Brush, where she previously was the Assistant Treasurer and First Vice President.
+Since retiring in 2000, Thomas has served on the Board of Directors at City Without Walls Gallery, The 1978 Maplewood Arts Center, The George Segal Gallery at Montclair State University and Pen + Brush, where she previously was the Assistant Treasurer and First Vice President.

 Rashidah Ismaili, First Vice President

-All during her graduate studies Ismaili worked: Job Corps, Essex County College and Rutgers University.
+During her graduate studies, Ismaili worked at Job Corps, Essex County College and Rutgers University.
 She has worked in group homes for juveniles in need of supervision for the Children’s Aid Society, New Jersey.
 She was the Associate Director of (HEOP) Higher Education Opportunity Programme at Pratt Institute.
 All during her long career in academia, she did community work and was writing and active in political forums on behalf of Africa.

-She is a member of many organizations; ALA, African Literature Association, CSA, Caribbean Studies Association, AHSA, African Heritage Studies Association, ASA, African Studies Association, OWWA, Organization of Women Writers Association, PEN International Writers Organization, NGO at the United Nations.
+She is a member of many organizations, including: ALA, African Literature Association; CSA, Caribbean Studies Association; AHSA, African Heritage Studies Association; ASA, African Studies Association; OWWA, Organization of Women Writers Association; PEN International Writers Organization, an NGO at the United Nations.